janklab/MatlabProjectTemplate/README.md

 ## License

-MatlabProjectTemplate is multi-licensed under all of: MIT License, BSD 2-Clause License, Apache License, and GPLv3.
+MatlabProjectTemplate is multi-licensed under all of: BSD 3-Clause License, BSD 2-Clause License, Apache License, MIT License, and GPLv3.
 You can use it in any project with a license compatible with any of those licenses.
-This includes commercial and proprietary software.
+This includes commercial and proprietary software, and contemporary postings to MathWorks File Exchange.

 If you have a licensing scenario which is not covered by the above (and jeez, what are you doing that would require _that_?), just contact me, and I'll probably add support for it.
 My intention is that _everybody_ can use MatlabProjectTemplate.